Direct simulation Monte Carlo

-Direct simulation Monte Carlo (DSMC) method uses probabilistic Monte Carlo simulation to solve the Boltzmann equation for finite Knudsen number fluid flows.
+Direct simulation Monte Carlo (DSMC) method uses probabilistic Monte Carlo simulation to solve the Boltzmann equation for finite Knudsen number fluid flows as part of the field of rarefied gas dynamics.

 The DSMC method was proposed by Graeme Bird, emeritus professor of aeronautics, University of Sydney.
 DSMC is a numerical method for modeling rarefied gas flows, in which the mean free path of a molecule is of the same order (or greater) than a representative physical length scale (i.e. the Knudsen number Kn is greater than 1).
 In supersonic and hypersonic flows rarefaction is characterized by Tsien's parameter, which is equivalent to the product of Knudsen number and Mach number (KnM) or M$^2$/Re, where Re is the Reynolds number.
 In these rarefied flows, the Navier-Stokes equations can be inaccurate.
-The DSMC method has been extended to model continuum flows (Kn < 1) and the results can be compared with Navier Stokes solutions.
+The DSMC method has been extended to model continuum flows (Kn < 1), and the results can be compared with Navier-Stokes solutions with slip and jump boundary conditions at small Knudsen numbers, i.e., 0.001<Kn<0.1.

 The DSMC method models fluid flows using probabilistic simulation molecules to solve the Boltzmann equation.
 Molecules are moved through a simulation of physical space in a realistic manner that is directly coupled to physical time such that unsteady flow characteristics can be modeled.
 Intermolecular collisions and molecule-surface collisions are calculated using probabilistic, phenomenological models.
 Common molecular models include the hard sphere model, the variable hard sphere (VHS) model, and the variable soft sphere (VSS) model.
 Various collision models are presented in.

-Currently, the DSMC method has been applied to the solution of flows ranging from estimation of the Space Shuttle re-entry aerodynamics to the modeling of microelectromechanical systems (MEMS).
+Currently, the DSMC method has been applied to the solution of flows ranging from the estimation of the Space Shuttle re-entry aerodynamics to the modeling of microelectromechanical systems (MEMS).

+With the advent of Artificial Intelligence (AI), there are some efforts in combining DSMC and machine learning approaches.